Restaurant Format

 How to Read a Chinese Seafood Restaurant Menu

 A Chinese seafood restaurant menu is often organized around live tanks, whole fish, crab, lobster, clams, scallops, banquet dishes, vegetables, soups, and rice or noodle support dishes.
+The reading logic is ingredient-first: the live seafood often comes before the cooking style.

 Format map